Marcisbee/synks/README.md

 ## Architecture

-Synks renders everything to DOM asyncronously.
+Synks renders everything to DOM asynchronously.
 This means every exported method except `h` returns Promise.
 It waits for every component in it's child tree to be ready and only then it renders it.

-This is poverful when using async data fetching and syncing all dom tree together.
+This is powerful when using async data fetching and syncing all dom tree together.

 It doesn't do incremental rendering, except when you specifically allow it with suspended async generators.